drupal-deconstructed/drupal-7-deconstructed/04-database.md

 ```

 Then, at execution time, that gets compiled along with the rest of the query into raw SQL.

+So, by adding a condition to our query using the chained `condition()` function, what it's really doing is calling the `condition()` function of the `DatabaseCondition` class, which adds an array to the list of conditions on our query object.

 ### The query is executed